CoopStaz/rock-paper-scissors/README.md

 Return a string that declares the winner of the round ex 'You lose!
 Paper beats rock'

-Write function game.
+Write function called game.
 Use previous function inside of this to play a 5 round game.
 Must keep score and report winner or loser at the end.

 Use console.log() to display results